lucaspena/agt-proof-of-stake/report.md

 In Ouroboros [@ouroboros], The proof of stake algorithm is split into four stages.
 Each stage adds complexity regarding details such as delay of the system, endorsers of transactions, and more.
-We focus on the simplest version of the prtocol for our analysis.
+We focus on the simplest version of the protocol for our analysis.

 ## Preliminaries